 - Optional: Apply for travel/lodging funding support through a Funding Application.

 "[The scientific process] doesn't seem scary or impossible anymore."

-All GLOBE teachers and students are encouraged to enter the GLOBE International Virtual Science Symposium in March using the science practices and research developed for the Student Research Symposia.
+All GLOBE educators and students are encouraged to enter the GLOBE International Virtual Science Symposium using the science practices and research developed for the Student Research Symposia.
 Students can also upload their GLOBE Research Reports with the "Student Research Symposium" tag at any time!

 Acknowledgement: This material is based upon work supported by NASA (Grant no. 80NSSC18K0135) and Youth Learning As Citizen Environmental Scientists.
-Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of NASA or Youth Learning As Citizen Environmental Scientists.
+Any opinion, findings and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of NASA or Youth Learning As Citizen Environmental Scientists.